User Management

 1. Open User -> License.

-2. Keep Overview selected.
+2. Keep the Overview tab selected.

 Expected Outcome: